joelparkerhenderson/ways-of-working/README.md

 <img src="README.png" alt="Ways of working" style="width: 100%;"/>

-Ways of Working (WoW) is a phrase that summarizes how people collaborate, typically focusing on teamwork success.
-Ways of Working may be also known as working agreements, team arrangements, shared expectations, group understandings, and ground rules.
+Ways of Working (WoW) is a phrase that describes how people collaborate.
+Ways of Working can define a team's set of expectations for participating, collaborating, and interrelating.
+Ways of Working is also known as working agreements, team arrangements, shared expectations, and group understandings.

+* <b>Principles</b> are fundamental truths that are the foundation for beliefs, behaviors, and reasoning.
+Principles are intended to be permanent and universal.
+Examples: "be kind", "bias for action", "encourage participation", "seek improvement", "train as a team", "think big", and "tell the truth".

+* <b>Values</b> are virtues that you want such as: kindness, innovation, community, learning, teamwork, honesty.
+Values can be subjective and comparitive such as "working software over comprehensive documentation" and "responding to change over following a plan".

+* <b>Ground rules</b> are guidelines of how people need to behave, for specific situations such as meetings, or activities, or tasks.
+Examples: "At our meetings everyone gets the opportunity to speak", "Communicate directly irrespective of hierarchy", "Use safety gear when working on equipment".

+* <b>Aspirations</b> are statements intended to guide interactions and decision making within the group, and also across other groups within the organization.
+  Example: Every challenge is an opportunity to learn.

+* <b>Norms</b> are informal implicit standards of behavior that emerge over time from the interactions of the group.
+Example: By observing the team, we see that teammates are punctual.

+* <b>Working agreements</b> are protocols that the group develops together, commits to follow together, and agreed to uphold together.
+Example: Code is complete when all tests pass.

 Overviews: